No-Trade-No-Life/Yuan/README.md

 - [@yuants/prometheus-client](libraries/prometheus-client) Prometheus client for browser/Node, outperforming `promjs`.
 - [@yuants/app-prometheus-client](apps/prometheus-client) Deploys a terminal as a Prometheus client service for querying Prometheus data, ideal for building monitoring dashboards.

+#### Data Modeling

+To unify global markets, we need a universal data model to represent market data.
+This data model facilitates data conversion and mapping across different markets.

+The data modeling includes TypeScript types and SQL table definitions.

+- [@yuants/data-product](libraries/data-product) Tradable products in markets.
+- [@yuants/data-ohlc](libraries/data-ohlc) OHLC(V) data (Open, High, Low, Close with optional Volume) - a common market data format also known as candlestick charts.

+Legacy data models are maintained in [@yuants/data-model](libraries/data-model).
+We plan to split them into multiple specialized packages to reduce impact from non-core model changes.

+Additionally, private data models that don't need to be shared between packages will be kept within their respective domain-specific packages.

+We have identified two particularly useful properties of data: hierarchical structure and time-series nature.

+**Hierarchical Structure**
+For example, product hierarchies stem from different markets and various asset categories.
+Account information hierarchies originate from different brokers, parent-child account relationships, fund component structures, etc. Hierarchical properties enable us to store and manage vast amounts of data efficiently.
+The hierarchical nature also provides intuitive understanding - we only need to work within a specific subdirectory at any time.

+**Time-Series Nature**
+Data is typically generated chronologically and continuously aggregated by time periods.
+Taking OHLC data as an example, we can leverage time-series characteristics for data management across different time slices.
+For instance, we can periodically fetch data from providers and store it in databases.
+Time-series data offers highly efficient storage and query performance.

+#### Data Collection

+For relatively static data, we can retrieve it through data providers' APIs and store it in databases.

+For time-series data, we need to periodically fetch data from providers and store it in databases.

+We've defined constraints that time-series data should satisfy: [@yuants/data-series](libraries/data-series) - A generic time-series data model that defines fundamental properties and methods.
+Data service providers can use this to create their own time-series models and quickly implement data collection tasks.

+We've introduced a time-series data collection scheduler: [@yuants/series-collector](apps/series-collector) - A universal time-series data collector that uses CronJob scheduled tasks to fetch data from various providers and store it in databases.
+Simply add a record to the `series_collecting_task` table in the database, and the collector will automatically fetch and store the data periodically.

+Previously, we built several more specialized applications for data collection, but these are now deprecated as we've consolidated them into `series-collector`.
+You can use `series-collector` to collect any time-series data.

+- [@yuants/app-market-data-collector](apps/market-data-collector) Deploys a terminal as a market data collection service that continuously gathers market data from market terminals.
+- [@yuants/app-data-collector](apps/data-collector) Deploys a terminal as a general data collection service that continuously collects series data from data providers.
+This is the generalized version of the market data collector, capable of collecting any data series.

 #### Service Providers

 Service providers act as connectors to external systems that interact with Yuan.
 These systems operate independently and generate new data autonomously.